 PohlmanUSA’s web development team can now focus on what they do best: developing client-facing web applications.
 In addition, by engaging Connectria to manage DevOps, PohlmanUSA can get its web apps to market even faster.

-PohlmanUSA Court Reporting and Litigation Services is recognized nationwide as the leading provider of technology-driven court reporting and litigation services.
+PohlmanUSA Court Reporting and Litigation Services are recognized nationwide as the leading provider of technology-driven court reporting and litigation services.
 For over 28 years, PohlmanUSA has specialized in complex multiparty litigation by creating innovative products and customized solutions for its clients.

-As part of its comprehensive portfolio of services, PohlmanUSA has developed several client-facing web applications which reside in an Amazon AWS environment.
-This environment was maintained by PohlmanUSA’s web development team, primarily their senior developer.
+As part of its comprehensive portfolio of services, PohlmanUSA has developed several client-facing web applications that reside in an Amazon AWS environment.
+This environment was maintained by PohlmanUSA’s web development team, primarily its senior developer.
 “We wanted someone who could take as many of those roles and responsibilities off of my web development team as possible,” said Alicia Hart, Executive Director of Litigation Support and Technology Services at PohlmanUSA.
 “Really, most of them landed on my senior web developer, and it was way too much for one person to handle on top of a full web development plate.”